Transporting Task Vectors across Different Architectures without Training

 \subsection{Transfer across Depth and Width}

-We finally assess the structural generalization of task-vector transport by considering transfers between models that differ in both depth and width.
-Specifically, we transport task updates from a ViT-B/16 source model $A$ to a ViT-L/14 target model $B$, with both models pre-trained on the \texttt{DataComp-XL} distribution.
-This scenario is particularly challenging, as it requires reconciling mismatches not only in representation dimensionality but also in the number of transformer blocks.
+We finally assess structural generalization by transporting task updates between models that differ in both depth and width.
+Specifically, we transfer updates from a ViT-B/16 source model $A$ to a ViT-L/14 target model $B$, both pre-trained on \texttt{DataComp-XL}.
+This setting is particularly challenging since it requires reconciling mismatches in both representation dimensionality and transformer depth.

-To address the depth mismatch, we adopt a simple interpolation-based strategy.
-We uniformly expand the transformer blocks of both the base model $A$ and its fine-tuned counterpart $A^{ft}$ to match the depth of the ViT-L architecture by interpolating weights in layer space.
-This yields a depth-aligned version of model $A$, from which we compute an enlarged task update $\tau_A$.
-We then apply our Procrustes-conditioned transport rule to account for the remaining width difference between the two architectures.
-We emphasize that this depth-alignment procedure is intentionally naive and serves only to demonstrate feasibility, rather than to provide an optimal solution for depth scaling.
+To extend \methodname beyond equal-depth settings, we adopt a simple interpolation-based heuristic to induce a coarse layer correspondence.
+Starting from a ViT-B model with $12$ transformer blocks, we construct a depth-expanded model by inserting one additional block after each original block, yielding a $24$-layer architecture compatible with ViT-L. Each inserted block $B_i'$ is obtained by linearly interpolating the parameters of adjacent blocks, $\theta_{B_i'} = 0.5\,\theta_{B_i} + 0.5\,\theta_{B_{i+1}}$, while the final inserted block is a copy of the last transformer block.
+The interpolation is applied to all transformer parameters, including LayerNorms, attention projections, MLP layers, and LayerScale coefficients.
+The same interpolation procedure is applied independently to both the base model $A$ and its fine-tuned counterpart $A^{ft}$, and the enlarged task update is computed from the resulting interpolated models.
+We then apply \methodname to handle the remaining width mismatch between the two architectures.

+We emphasize that this depth alignment is heuristic and intentionally naive.
+Indeed, interpolation is highly destructive: the source model drops to $8.50\%$ zero-shot accuracy and $17.88\%$ fine-tuned accuracy after interpolation alone.
+Consequently, interpolation does not preserve the source predictor and serves only to induce a depth correspondence.

-As shown in \cref{tab:diff_arch_vitb_vitl}, \methodname enables effective task-vector transport even under simultaneous changes in depth and width.
-Without performing any additional training or gradient-based updates on the target model, the transported updates consistently improve upon the ViT-L zero-shot baseline across benchmarks.
-These results indicate that the proposed functional matching framework extends beyond identical-depth architectures and remains effective under structural scaling.
-A more principled treatment of depth alignment is an important direction for future work.
+Nevertheless, as shown in~\cref{tab:diff_arch_vitb_vitl}, \methodname still enables effective task-vector transport on top of this degraded initialization, consistently improving over the target ViT-L zero-shot baseline.
+These results suggest that, despite severe parameter-space distortion, sufficient layerwise structure remains for activation-space alignment to recover transferable task directions.
+A more principled treatment of depth alignment remains an important direction for future work.